davidesangui/metapresence/README.md

 # Metapresence
 Calculation of metrics for evaluating the distribution of aligned reads onto nucleotidic sequences.
-While Metapresence was developed to for the purpose of identify present species in shotgun metagenomic sequencing data, it can potentially be used to assess the evenness of read distribution onto any kind of DNA/RNA sequences starting from the result of a sequence alignment, provided that the sequences are in FASTA format and the alignment is reported as a sorted and indexed BAM file.
+While Metapresence was developed for the purpose of identifying present species in shotgun metagenomic sequencing data, it can potentially be used to assess the evenness of read distribution onto any kind of DNA/RNA sequences starting from the result of a sequence alignment, provided that the sequences are in FASTA format and the alignment is reported as a sorted and indexed BAM file.

 The associated article can be found at: ...
 If you use Metapresence, please cite via: ...